F. Rudie (1932 - 2020) - Obituary

 F Shirley Rudie

-F Shirley was born in Lewistown, MT, to Esther Frost Foss and Oliver Foss.
-She raised her family in Coeur d'Alene, ID, then moved to Kalispell, MT, and later moved to Logan, Utah, to be closer to her family.
-In her elder years she moved to Richland, WA, to be close to her daughter.
+West Richland, Washington - F Shirley was born in Lewistown, MT to Esther Frost Foss and Oliver Foss.
+She raised her family in Coeur d'Alene, Idaho and then moved to Kalispell MT and later moved to Logan, Utah to be closer to her family.
+In her elder years she moved to Richland WA to be close to her daughter.

-She married Charles L Rudie on August 1, 1952.
+She married Charles L Rudie August 1, 1952.
 They were sealed for all time and eternity in the Idaho Falls LDS temple on June 22, 1954.
-They had 5 children: Mike (Cris) Rudie of Logan, UT, Marcee (TJ) Woffinden of Richland, WA, Matthew (Susan) of Wentzville, MO, Donald Rudie of Kalispell, MT, and Ronald Rudie of Kennewick, WA.
+They had 5 children: Mike (Cris) Rudie of Logan UT, Marcee (TJ) Woffinden of Richland WA, Matthew (Susan) of Wentzville MO, Donald Rudie of Kalispell MT and Ronald Rudie of Kennewick WA.
 She has 3 sisters, Alicemarie Schultz, Maralee Foss and Charleda Foss.

 She and Charles had one of the first foster group homes in Idaho for children with significant disabilities.
 They cared for many special children during that time.
 One child came to her when he was 2 years old and had been placed with her so he could die outside of a state institution.
 He had experienced traumatic brain injuries and had been abandoned at a hospital.
 Shirley was asked to "love him" until he died.
 She gathered him up, rocked and cuddled him for 2 weeks.
 Today Ronnie is over 50 years old.
 He was her boy from then on and she and Charles adopted him.